An Arundel Tomb: The poem

 Larkin visited Chichester Cathedral with his lover Monica Jones in January 1956.
-He later claimed to have been "very moved" by the monument; while in an audio recording of the poem, he stated that the effigies were unlike any he had ever seen before, and that he had found them "extremely affecting".
+He later claimed to have been "very moved" by the monument; and in an audio recording of the poem, he stated that the effigies were unlike any he had ever seen before, and that he had found them "extremely affecting".
 The poem was completed on 20 February.
 It was first published in the May 1956 issue of the London Magazine.

 Larkin draws inspiration from the figures to muse on time, mortality, fidelity and the nature of earthly love.
 In a letter to Monica written while the poem was still in progress, he identified his "chief idea" as that of the two effigies "lasting so long, & in the end being remarkable only for something they hadn't perhaps meant very seriously".
 Andrew Motion describes him "using the detail of the hands as the focus for one of his most moving evocations of the struggle between time and human tenderness".